wittyCode/ts-orm-benchmark/README.md

 - ORDER_AMOUNT_FACTOR - max number of orders per customer
 - ORDERED_PARTS_FACTOR - max number of ordered parts per order
 - MARKETING_CAMPAIGN_DIVISOR - how many marketing campaigns when compared to number of customers
+- MARKETING_CAMPAINGS_TO_CUSTOMER_FACTOR - max number of customers that are assigned to one marketing campaign in the joinTable

 - CUSTOMER_CHUNK_SIZE chunk size used when chunking inserts of big amounts of customer entities
 - ORDER_CHUNK_SIZE chunk size used when chunking inserts of big amounts of order/orderedParts entities